siamaksade/openshift-jenkins-demo/README.md

 Infrastructure
 ======
 This demo uses the following components to create the delivery pipeline.
-Jenkins, Nexus and Sonar run in their own Docker containers while BitBucket is used as an external Git-based source repository.
+Jenkins, Nexus and Sonar run in their own Docker containers while GitHub is used as an external Git-based source repository.

 **Jenkins**
 Description: continuous delivery orchestration engine